AmrDroid/NYTimesMostPopularArticles/README.md

 # NYTimesMostPopularArticles

-A simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app) that implements MVVM architecture using Dagger2, Retrofit, Coroutines, LiveData, RoomDatabase, DataBinding and Navigation Component.
+A simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app) that implements MVVM architecture using Dagger2, Retrofit, Coroutines, LiveData, RoomDatabase, DataBinding and Navigation Component.[apk](screens/app-debug.apk)

 <br>
 <p align="center">